georgeedwardd/Skip-gram_NLP/README.md

 - An opening hint (the word at similarity rank 50) is provided at the start of each round.
 - Progressive hints are revealed at steps 3, 6, and 9, each drawing from increasingly close neighbours.
 - Only morphological base forms are valid guesses (e.g. `run`, not `running`).
-- The UI is served by a stdlib `http.server` (no external web framework required).

 The game doubles as a qualitative probe of the embedding space: a well-structured vector space makes the rank signal informative and the game solvable; a poorly trained model produces erratic ranks that feel arbitrary to the player.